Search Interface

 - Because chunks are larger than individual sentences, cross-sentence queries within the same chunk will match.

-The document page still displays the transcript at the alignment segment (sentence) level, so you can click any sentence to jump to that point in the audio.
+The document page displays the transcript at the alignment segment level in both modes, so you can click any sentence to jump to that point in the audio.

 Search syntax